solidjs/solid/documentation/rendering.md

 ## Custom Directives

 Custom Directives are supported by Solid.
-They aren't often necessary as Components/HOCs can carry their own capability.
-However it is a powerful tool to enhance the functionality of the rendering.
+Directives are a way to encapsulate DOM manipulation like what you do with Refs without exposing them into your Component.
+They are reusable and applicable to any DOM element.
+They aren't often necessary as Components/Hooks can carry their own capability.
+However it is a powerful tool to enhance the functionality of binding attributes.
 And can be suitable for small reusable behavior and optimizations.

-Custom bindings are functions that take the form
+Custom directives are functions that take the form:
 ```js
 const custom = (element, valueAccessor) => {
   const value = valueAccessor();